-At the same time, we have cautioned that the prevailing trend is to establish "Community Schools" as initiatives at a school.
-Such initiatives rarely evolve into the type of transformed school we have described and that is highlighted in documents such as the Community Schools Playbook and in the current webinar series provided by the Coalition for Community Schools and the U.S. Department of Education.
+At the same time, we have cautioned that the prevailing trend is to establish "Community Schools" as an initiative at a school.
+And unfortunately, such initiatives rarely evolve into the type of transformed school needed to significantly reduce the achievement and opportunity gaps.